kp1129/d8picker-fe/README.md

 -    Hooks makes things more simple.
 -    Context API provides state-management and seemlessly intergrates with browser's local storage

-### Material-UI
+### Styled-Components

--   Integrates seemlessly with React
--   Provides custom and overiding styles to match the design color pallete
+-   Easy to implement custom UX design

+### Chakra-UI

+-   Legacy; one of the previous teams built the calendar using this library

 #### Front end deployed to `Netlify`